DanielOse-Dankyi/rn-assignment2-11240124/readme.md

-#Assignment 2 - Name Display App
+###Assignment 2 - Name Display App
-This is a simple project used to
+This is a simple project which displays my name.